Ksmith106/coffeestore/README.md

 ## Safe and reliable
 _Order now_
-With Stripe a secure payment processing application you can be sure that your payment infomation will be safe in our hands
+With Stripe a secure payment processing application you can be sure that your payment infomation will be safe in our hands.
+Once your order is in we ship right away.